ateel93/talentquest/README.md

 # Talent Quest

-## Goals:
-Create a full stack application using React, Python + Flask and Tailwind CSS.
+For my Flatiron School Capstone project I created a Full-Stack Job Search Engine using React, Python + Flask and Tailwind CSS.
+Coming from a background in recruiting, my goal was to create a seamless user experience where applicants could network with eachother, apply for, and search for jobs.
+While some may automatically think of Linkedin, I wanted a site where applicants could continuously track where they are in the process after applying for a job.

 ---